Morteza-Rastgoo/TTS-kokoro/README.md

 - Cross-platform support (macOS, Linux, Windows)
 - Audio normalization for consistent volume
 - Smart setup process that only installs when needed

+## Language Support

+Currently supported languages:
+- English (American and British variants)
+- Persian/Farsi (using Mozilla TTS integration)

+Each language has its own script:
+- `moritts.sh` - For English TTS
+- `persian_tts.sh` - For Persian/Farsi TTS

+Note: While the system can process text in other languages, it is primarily trained on English and may not produce natural-sounding speech for other languages.
+For best results, use English text input.

 ## Prerequisites